datts68/cert-tools/README.md

 #### 1. create_v2_issuer.py

 Generate a JSON issuer identity file with `"python create_v2_issuer.py -c conf-ini -o issuer.json"`.
 The conf.ini is the same that you are using to generate the certificate template, and to instantiate the certificates.
-You will find this python module in cert-tools.

-The previous step will generate a JSON file identifying the issuer, that has to be saved in the exact location that you are declaring in the conf.ini file used also in the previous step:
+The previous step will generate a JSON file identifying the issuer, that has to be saved in the exact location that you are declaring in the conf.ini file:

 ```
 issuer_id = http://[your_server]/issuer.json
 ````

 The problem I had, also had to do with the date the date the address was created.
-In the `"issuer.json"` file created in the previous step, I went to the end and modified the creation data, long before the date I generated the certificates.
+In the `"issuer.json"` file created in the previous step, I modified the creation data, long before the date I generated the certificates.
 Like that:

 ````
 "publicKey": [
    {
       "id": "ecdsa-koblitz-pubkey:mgEtDtGbwxBE3DHfoaT9QeT3VB931PB86t",
       "created": "2018-03-31T10:59:31.098936+00:00"
    }
 ]
 ````